 4. The Alanna Quartet by Tamora Pierce

 I have always adored the love triangle from the Lioness quartet and every book I found myself rooting for a different boy.
 When Alanna is eleven, she disguises herself as a boy in order to train to become a knight.
-She quickly becomes friends with the the Crowned Prince of the Realm and the King of Thieves.
+She quickly becomes friends with the the Crowned Prince of the Realm as well as with the King of Thieves.
 But as she grows older and becomes a young woman, both men discover her secret identity and those friendships turn into something more.
 The best part about this love triangle is that both men love Alanna because she’s such a strong woman, the best knight they’ve ever met, and more than anything respect her and her choices.